 Antenatal education classes

 It is recommended that you attend antenatal classes before your baby is born.
 Antenatal education is free of charge.

 Women wanting antenatal classes will need to book in early for these classes.
 Contact the Antenatal/Parent Educators on 0477 341 396 or 8182 9431

 of the maternity section

-This clinic is designed for young women up to and including 20 years.
-The clinic is based in the Midwife Care area of the Birthing and Assessment Unit, and it is aimed at encouraging young mums to mix with other young women of their age and to have access to a community health worker from the Metropolitan Youth Health Service.
+These sessions are designed for young women up to and including 20 years.
+It is aimed at encouraging young mums to mix with other young women of their age and to have access to a community health worker from the Metropolitan Youth Health Service.